-26. Biodiversity and regulating NCP are projected to decline further in most scenarios of global changes over coming decades, while the supply and demand material NCP with current market value (food, feed, timber and bioenergy) are projected to increase (well established) {4.2, 4.3 (see for example Figure SPM.8).
+26 Biodiversity and nature's regulating contributions to people are projected to decline further in most scenarios of global change over the coming decades, while the supply and demand for nature's material contributions to people that have current market value (food, feed, timber and bioenergy) are projected to increase (well established) {4.2, 4.3} (for example, see Figure SPM.8).
 These changes arise from continued human population growth, increasing purchasing power, and increasing per capita consumption.
-The projected effects of climate change and land use change on terrestrial and freshwater biodiversity are mostly negative, increase with the degree of global warming and land use change and have an impact on marine biodiversity through increased eutrophication and deoxygenation of coastal waters (well established) {4.2.2.3.2, 4.2.3, 4.2.4}.
-For instance, a synthesis of many studies estimates the fraction of species at climate change related risk of extinction is 5% at 2°C warming, rising to 16% at 4.3°C warming {xx}.
+The projected effects of climate change and land use change on terrestrial and freshwater biodiversity are mostly negative, increase with the degree of global warming and land use change, and have an impact on marine biodiversity through increased eutrophication and deoxygenation of coastal waters (well established) {4.2.2.3.2, 4.2.3, 4.2.4}.
+For instance, a synthesis of many studies estimates that the fraction of species at risk of extinction due to climate change is 5 per cent at 2°C warming, rising to 16 per cent at 4.3°C warming {4.2.1.1}.
 Climate change and business-as-usual fishing scenarios are expected to worsen the status of marine biodiversity (well established) {4.2.2.2, 4.2.2.3.1}.
-Climate change alone is projected to decrease ocean net primary production by between 3 and 10 per cent and fish biomass by between 3 and 25 per cent (in low and high warming scenarios, respectively) by the end of the century (established but incomplete) {4.2.2.2.1}.
-Whether or not the current removal of nearly 30 per cent of anthropogenic carbon dioxide emissions by terrestrial ecosystems continues into the future varies greatly from one scenario to the next and depends heavily on how climate change, atmospheric carbon dioxide and land use change interact.
-Important regulating contributions, such as coastal and soil protection, crop pollination and carbon storage, are projected to decline (established but incomplete) {4.2.4, 4.3.2.1}.
-In contrast, food, feed, timber and bioenergy production substantially increase in most scenarios (well established) {4.2.4, 4.3.2.2}.
-Scenarios that include substantial shifts towards sustainable management of resource exploitation and land use, market reform, globally equitable and moderate animal protein consumption and reduction of food waste and losses result in low loss or even recovery of biodiversity (well established) {4.2.2.3.1, 4.2.4.2, 4.3.2.2, 4.5.3}.
+Climate change alone is projected to decrease ocean net primary production by between 3 and 10 per cent, and fish biomass by between 3 and 25 per cent (in low and high warming scenarios, respectively) by the end of the century (established but incomplete) {4.2.2.2.1}.
+Whether or not the current removal of nearly 30 per cent of anthropogenic carbon dioxide emissions by terrestrial ecosystems continues into the future varies greatly from one scenario to the next and depends heavily on how climate change, atmospheric carbon dioxide and land-use change interact.
+Important regulating contributions of nature, such as coastal and soil protection, crop pollination and carbon storage, are projected to decline (established but incomplete) {4.2.4, 4.3.2.1}.
+In contrast, substantial increases in food, feed, timber and bioenergy production are predicted in most scenarios (well established) {4.2.4, 4.3.2.2}.
+Scenarios that include substantial shifts towards sustainable management of resource exploitation and land use, market reform, globally equitable and moderate animal protein consumption, and reduction of food waste and losses result in low loss or even recovery of biodiversity (well established) {4.2.2.3.1, 4.2.4.2, 4.3.2.2, 4.5.3}.